jackadam1981/ChromeEc/docs/core_runtime.md

 differentiate executable area (eg `.code`) from writable area (eg `.bss` or `.data`) as there is a **single** **privilege** level for all execution contexts.

-As all the memory is implicitely shared between the task, the inter-task communication can be done by simply writing the data structures in memory and using events to wake the other task (given we properly thought the concurrent accesses on thoses structures).
+As all the memory is implicitly shared between the task, the inter-task communication can be done by simply writing the data structures in memory and using events to wake the other task (given we properly thought the concurrent accesses on those structures).

 ### heap